Quikr/goMapMarshal/README.md

-# goMapMarshall
+# goMapMarshal
-Go Marshall and Unmarshall example of maps
+Go Marshal and Unmarshal example of maps